krasnoludkolo/haste/README.md

 ##### Test scheduled runnable
-Some actions in your system may also plan some actions to be done in future.
-Eg. adding sport fixture you may want to check the result after it has finished
+Some actions in your system may also plan another actions to be done in thebo future.
-Using normal java scheduler is hard to test results of scheduler jobs without eg. mocking.
+E.g. when you add a sport fixture you may want to check the result after it has finished When using normal java scheduler it is hard to test results of scheduled jobs without eg. mocking.
-Here comes
+Here comes the

 `ScheduledFuture schedule(Runnable runnable, long delay, TimeUnit timeUnit);`

  method from `TimeService`.
-In 'production' implementation acts like normal java scheduler but in 'Test' implementation you can (almost) instantly see results of your actions.
+In 'production' implementation it acts like a normal java scheduler but in 'Test' implementation you can (almost) instantly see the results of your actions.

  ```java
 class FooTest{